andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 $\sqrt{65} = 8.0623$.

-Which means the distance we have to walk upstage is 0.778% longer than the distance we have to walk downstage.
+Which means the distance we have to walk upstage is 0.778% longer than the distance we have to walk downstage\*.
 Or if we assume an average stride distance of 2.5 ft, a difference of 1.87 inches over a total distance of 20 feet.

+\* I just learned what upstage & downstage meant

 I'm not saying there's a psychological difference in how far it *feels*.

-I'm just saying I'm a pedantic asshole whose brain doesn't have an off switch.
+I'm just saying the *actual* distance is pretty negligible.
+I'm also saying that I'm a pedantic asshole whose brain doesn't have an off switch.

 Which might be why I was able to pick up a dance performance based on counting and trigonometry so quickly.
 Perhaps.